dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/globalization-for-wpf.md

 <a name="xaml_globalization"></a>
 ## XAML Globalization
  Extensible Application Markup Language (XAML) is based on XML and takes advantage of the globalization support defined in the XML specification.
-The following sections describe some [!INCLUDE[TLA2#tla_xaml](../../../includes/tla2sharptla-xaml-md.md)] features that you should be aware of.
+The following sections describe some XAML features that you should be aware of.

 <a name="char_reference"></a>
 ### Character References